 The Isadora Effect

 LaMothe beautifully expresses what hooked me into devoting my life to dance as a professional modern dancer.
 The “ahhh” exhilaration and communion with the universe is still a thrill at age sixty-seven.
 Not mentioned is that, in this age of pioneer work in brain function, dance has been recognized as a primal cognitive symbol-making system.
 Infants learn to “speak” movement, the language of dance, before forming words.
 The cognitive and educational importance of this has yet to be explored.
-Perhaps there is an “Isadora Effect” (Faber 2000) that rivals the “Mozart Effect.” ….Rima Faber
+Perhaps there is an “Isadora Effect” (Faber 2000) that rivals the “Mozart Effect.” – Rima Faber

-Respond here if you would like information about bringing JFD to your group.
+Forty + holds performances in nursing homes and other community spaces for private and public performances.
+Contact us if you would like information about bringing JFD to your group.